rchampourlier/footprint_reducer_emails/doc/specs.md

 - ✅ _V0.1_ _Feature_ Support exiting on `CTRL-C`

 ## Other
-- ⚙️  _V0.1_ _Tooling_ Provide a mock email client to ease development and testing
+- ✅  _V0.1_ _Tooling_ Provide a mock email client to ease development and testing
-  - Mock squeleton
-  - Canned messages